dimovskidamjan/Snippets/README.md

 Follow these steps to copy the code snippets from this repo to your Xcode.
 1. Download the repo zip file.
 2. Navigate to downloaded folder in Terminal.
-3. Set executable permissions to shell script file using command: `chmod -x script.sh`
+3. Run shell script using command: `sudo sh script.sh`
-4. Run shell script using command: `sudo sh script.sh`
+4. Restart Xcode so that the changes take effect.

 ## Contributions
 If you want to add or edit a snippet, please follow these conventions: